 The Advisor has claimed an exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act ("CEA") with respect to the Portfolios and Underlying Funds described in this SAI, and, therefore, is not subject to registration or regulation as a pool operator under the CEA with respect to such Portfolios and Underlying Funds.
-The CFTC has neither reviewed nor approved the Advisor's reliance on these exclusions, the investment strategies of the Underlying Funds or Portfolios, or this SAI.
+The CFTC has neither reviewed nor approved the Advisor's reliance on these exclusions, the investment strategies of the Portfolios or Underlying Funds, or this SAI.

-The terms of the CPO exclusion require that each Underlying Fund and Portfolio, among other things, adhere to certain limits on its investments in "commodity interests."
+The terms of the commodity pool operator ("CPO") exclusion require that each Portfolio or Underlying Fund, among other things, adhere to certain limits on its investments in "commodity interests."
 Commodity interests include commodity futures, commodity options and swaps, which in turn include non-deliverable foreign currency forward contracts.
-Generally, the exclusion from

-CPO regulation on which the Advisor relies requires each Underlying Fund and Portfolio to meet one of the following tests for its commodity interest positions, other than positions entered into for bona fide hedging purposes (as defined in the rules of the CFTC): either (1) the aggregate initial margin and premiums required to establish positions in commodity interests may not exceed 5% of the liquidation value of the portfolio of the Underlying Fund or Portfolio (after taking into account unrealized profits and unrealized losses on any such positions); or (2) the aggregate net notional value of the Underlying Fund's or Portfolio's commodity interest positions, determined at the time the most recent such position was established, may not exceed 100% of the liquidation value of the Underlying Fund's or Portfolio's portfolio (after taking into account unrealized profits and unrealized losses on any such positions).
-In addition to meeting one of these trading limitations, each Underlying Fund or Portfolio may not be marketed as a commodity pool or otherwise as a vehicle for trading in the commodity futures, commodity options or swaps markets.
-If, in the future, a Underlying Fund or Portfolio can no longer satisfy these requirements, the Advisor would withdraw its notice claiming an exclusion from the definition of a CPO, and the Advisor would be subject to registration and regulation as a CPO with respect to the Underlying Fund or Portfolio, in accordance with CFTC rules that apply to CPOs of registered investment companies.
+Generally, the exclusion from CPO regulation on which the Advisor relies requires each Portfolio or Underlying Fund to meet one of the following tests for its commodity interest positions, other than positions entered into for bona fide hedging purposes (as defined in the rules of the CFTC): either (1) the aggregate initial margin and premiums required to establish positions in commodity interests may not exceed 5% of the liquidation value of the portfolio of the Portfolio or Underlying Fund (after taking into account unrealized profits and unrealized losses on any such positions); or (2) the aggregate net notional value of the Portfolio's or Underlying Fund's commodity interest positions, determined at the time the most recent such position was established, may not exceed 100% of the liquidation value of the Portfolio's or Underlying Fund's portfolio (after taking into account unrealized profits and unrealized losses on any such positions).
+In addition to meeting one of these trading limitations, each Portfolio or Underlying Fund may not be marketed as a commodity pool or otherwise as a vehicle for trading in the commodity futures, commodity options or swaps markets.
+If, in the future, a Portfolio or Underlying Fund can no longer satisfy these requirements, the Advisor would withdraw its notice claiming an exclusion from the definition of a CPO, and the Advisor would be subject to registration and regulation as a CPO with respect to the Portfolio or Underlying Fund, in accordance with CFTC rules that apply to CPOs of registered investment companies.
 Generally, these rules allow for substituted compliance with CFTC disclosure and shareholder reporting requirements, based on the Advisor's compliance with comparable SEC requirements.
-However, as a result of CFTC regulation with respect to an Underlying Fund or Portfolio, the Underlying Fund or Portfolio may incur additional compliance and other expenses.
+However, as a result of CFTC regulation with respect to a Portfolio or Underlying Fund, the Portfolio or Underlying Fund may incur additional compliance and other expenses.